kmilgrim/Binz/README.md

 will notify you what page to enter in your browser to run the application.
 Then, either type a new account into the text boxes to make an account or continue as a guest to view the application, and start the sorting quiz.

+Click here to see the app in action! bit.ly/Binz_Tutorial